 Duration of Extended Advertising

-You can set the duration for extended advertising of a specific set with the HCI LE_Extended_Advertising_Enable command.
-Within this command is a duration[i] parameter for the desired duration.
+To set the duration for extended advertising of a specific advertising set, the HCI LE_Extended_Advertising_Enable command is used.
+This command includes a duration[i] parameter for specifying the desired duration.

 The allowed duration is between 10 ms and 655,350 ms. Once this time is up, extended advertising stops.
 But if it’s in high duty cycle connectable directed mode, the Duration[i] shouldn’t be more than 1.28 seconds.

-The AuxPtr data field gives specifics about the auxiliary packet, covering its PHY radio, timing, and where it’s transmitted.
+The AuxPtr data field provides details about the auxiliary packet, including its radio PHY, timing, and transmission channel.

 There’s a built-in safety time gap called T_MAFS, set at 300 µs.
 After the reference packet finishes, there needs to be a pause at least as long as T_MAFS before the auxiliary packet begins.
 This prevents the packets from overlapping.
 The specification requires that the timing difference between the reference packet and the auxiliary packet be at least the time to send the whole reference packet plus T_MAFS.